Logiqx/gps-details/docs/devices/garmin/developer/data-quality.md

 #### Overview

-Transparency is highly desirable and one such area relates to filtering, etc.

 This document is very much WIP but it captures some initial thoughts.

+Consistency between applications is highly desirable, especially when it comes to calculations and filtering.

+General usability is a separate topic that will be discussed on another page.